 WAT_DistributionPressureZone |

-Distribution network, usually in the settlement area and divided by pressure zones. |
+Distribution network, typically located in residential areas and divided into pressure zones. |